tonipow3ll/tonipow3ll.github.io/README.md

 # tonipow3ll.github.io
-# Hi there 👋
+# Hi, my name is Toni.

-### 🌱 I’m currently learning HTML, CSS, and JS.
+### I’m currently attending UNH's Coding Bootcamp, and learning HTML/CSS, Javascript, and learning MERN stack.

-### 🤔 Please feel free to send me any resources or things that might help a new coder along the way!
+### I am excited to continue learning, and hopefully join a team where I can grow my skills.

-#### 📫 How to reach me: tonipow3ll@gmail.com
+#### 📫 Email: tonipow3ll@gmail.com

-#### ⚡ Fun fact: I'm terrible at 'fun facts'...
-But my biggest guilty pleasure is most things true crime!
+#### ⚡ If I am not coding, you can usually find me outside - riding my snowmobile or out exploring on my ATV depending on the season.